 There are local auction houses in any city of substance, and even some at places even Google Maps has yet to record.

 Auctions can be grouped into two categories.
 Small, local auctioneers that happen to have a camera or two in their weekly offering, and major auction houses that run camera-specific auctions several times annually.
-The royalty of the auction universe are Westlicht Auctions, Photographica Auction and Auction Team Breker, where offerings are immaculately detailed, followed by excellent images and condition report upon request.
-Products offered here are not thrift store type cameras, but rare, expensive, most likely both.
+The royalty of the auction universe is Westlicht Auctions, Photographica Auction, and Auction Team Breker, where offerings are immaculately detailed, followed by excellent images and condition report upon request.
+Products offered here are not thrift store-type cameras, but rare, expensive, most likely both.

 Note that the above services will present you with worldwide sellers.
 So if you are in Oz and the seller in the US or vice versa, you may need to either stay up late or rise early to participate.

-Also, pay attention to the house’ commission and local taxes, both could be high.
-If an auction is in another country allow for exchange rate and local clearing / customs charges.
+Also, pay attention to the house’s commission and local taxes, both could be high.
+If an auction is in another country allow for exchange rate and local clearing/customs charges.
 Further, you’ll need it packed and shipped, which could be costly as you are in a local shipper’s hands, and they are well aware of that and show little mercy.
-Some high-end auction houses also accept only bank transfer, and I don’t mean PayPal or alike, but good old and expensive bank transfer.
+Some high-end auction houses also accept only bank transfers, and I don’t mean PayPal or alike, but good old and expensive bank transfer.
 Considering that, it may not be prudent to buy a cheap camera in such an auction.
 Say hammer is $100, additional charges could well be:

 |Clearing, taxes or duty||$60|

 It would be wise to consider it prior to bidding.